-Figure 13: Relaxation spectrum of the PMMA/PS blend and the pure componente blend of PDMS and PIB (70/30) in oscillation as a function of pre-shear conditions.
+Figure 13.
+Relaxation spectrum of the PMMA/PS blend and the pure componente

+Vinckier et al. /13/ have studied the immiscible blend of PDMS and PIB (70/30) in oscillation as a function of pre-shear conditions.
 In figure 14, the dynamic modulus G' at low frequency has a maximum at the lowest shear rates for the additional phase relaxation.
 Under these conditions the dispersed PIB droplets are large and the interface can store a lot of mechanical energy.
 With increasing pre-shear rate the elastic contributions decrease; this has to be interpreted as a break-up of the particles.
-Palierne /14 / proposed a emulsion model which is an extension of the Choi & Schowalter model to viscoelastic fluids.
-Graebling /15 / derived following expression for the average particle size:
+Palierne /14/ proposed a emulsion model which is an extension of the Choi & Schowalter model to viscoelastic fluids.
+Graebling /15/ derived following expression for the average particle size: